AlexTibs/hello-world/README.md

 # hello-world
 HW1 - GitHub Tutorial
-A little bit about myself: I am a student.
+//A little bit about myself: I am a student.